ComputationalRadiationPhysics/pyDive/_sources/start.txt

 ----------

 pyDive is built on top of *IPython.parallel*, *numpy*, *mpi4py* and *h5py*.
 Running ``python setup.py install`` will install pyDive with these and other required packages from `requirements.txt`.
-Alternatively you can use pip ``pip install pyDive``.
+Alternatively you can install it via pip: ``pip install pyDive``.

 Basic code example: ::